A JCR Editorial by Bernd Schmitt, June Cotte, Markus Giesler, Andrew Stephen, and Stacy Wood.

 Theory-driven empirical papers in JCR aim to test (or extend) consumer-relevant theories.

-Papers focused on substantive phenomena in JCR provide evidence for and insights into an important and relevant contemporary consumer behavior phenomenon.
+Substantive phenomena papers provide insights into an important consumer behavior phenomenon.

 Consumer culture research in JCR addresses consumer behavior phenomena in their socio-cultural context.

-Methodology, multi-method, and empirical “quant” papers in JCR come in different types.
-What they have in common is that they focus on data and/or methodology.
+Methodology, multi-method, and empirical “quant” papers in JCR focus on data and/or methodology.